ksharry/ksharry/English.md

       + present continuous for future arrangements
          + going to with an infinitive verb
 21. new job
-    + multi-word verbs
+    + vocabulary-multi-word verbs
       + rendezvous/meet up with
       + abandon/give up on
     + Indirect questions
       + Do you know if/whether + questions
       + Do you know if this coffee is for everyone?
+22. Beyond the planets
+    + vocabulary- onomatopoeia
+      + beep-receive text messages
+      + cars zooming
+      + cars zooming
+      + honking their horns
+      + music blaring
+      + machines buzzing and bleeping
+      + fridge humming
+      + rumble of the traffic outside
+      + rustle of the wind
-22. Making the passive voice
+    + grammer-Making the passive voice
       + subject + to be + past participle
       + The internet is used by people all over the world.
       + 沒有doer時可以使用。
 23. First conditional
     + if plus present simple, with will plus an infinitive
     + If I lose my umbrella, I might buy another one.